LauraBeatris/m2m-auth/docs/pages/communication/credentials/index.md

 ### JSON Web Tokens

-Regardless the authentication protocol chose for M2M communication, it'll involves [JWT]([JSON Web Token](https://datatracker.ietf.org/doc/html/rfc7519)) at some point, therefore let's do a quick recap on it.
+Regardless the authentication protocol chose for M2M communication, it'll involves [JSON Web Token](https://datatracker.ietf.org/doc/html/rfc7519) at some point, therefore let's do a quick recap on it.

 #### JWT vs API Keys